...

 2. There are more eligible children residing in Australia than in any other single country.

-Both you and any accompanying family members applying for the visa must fulfill the health requirement set by Australian immigration authorities.
+Both you and any accompanying family members applying for the visa must fulfil the health requirement set by Australian immigration authorities.

 It is imperative that both you and any accompanying family members applying for the visa meet the character requirement outlined by Australian immigration authorities.